Ganapaved/Ganapaved/README.md

 - 🌱 Currently learning: **Machine Learning** and **Web Development**.
 - 🛠 Working on:
-  - **Book recommendation SYStem** – A Book recommendation system which fullfil students reading desire.
+  - **Book recommendation System** – A Book recommendation system which fullfil students reading desire.
 - ✍️ Storyteller at heart: I enjoy writing short stories like *Guddada Kallaru* (Thieves of the Hill) and the adventures of *Sri Timmanna*.

 ---